What It Feels Like for a Girl: Chart performance

 "What It Feels Like for a Girl" debuted at number 73 on the US Billboard Hot 100 chart of May 5, 2001, and moved to number 46 the following week, becoming in the biggest leap of that week.
-The release of the DVD single, CD maxi and 12-inch vinyl prompted the song to debut at number 15 on the Hot 100 Singles Sales chart with 6,600 copies (majority being from the DVD single).
+The release of the DVD single, CD maxi and 12-inch vinyl prompted the song to debut at number 15 on the Hot 100 Singles Sales chart with 6,600 copies, majority being from the DVD single becoming the highest one-week sales for a DVD single sales.
 The song peaked at number 23 on the issue dated May 19, 2001, becoming that week's greatest gainer in sales.
 The same week, it also reached the top of the Dance Club Songs chart.
 At the year-end ranking for 2001, the song placed at number 24 on Dance Club Songs.
 According to Madonna's official website since only a maxi single was released commercially, it hindered the chart placement on Billboard Hot 100.
 In Canada, the song debuted at number 14 on the Canadian Singles Chart, and reached a peak of number two after two weeks later.

 In Australia, "What It Feels Like for a Girl" debuted and peaked at number six on the ARIA Charts, on May 6, 2001, and was present in the top-fifty for nine weeks, and was ranked number 84 on the year-end placements.
 The track also reached the top of the Australian dance charts.
 It was certified Gold by the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies of the single.
 The song debuted at number 50 on the New Zealand Singles Chart, and reached a peak of number 15 after six weeks.

 In the United Kingdom, "What It Feels Like for a Girl" managed to become the third song from Music to peak inside the top-ten, reaching number seven on April 28, 2001.
 According to the Official Charts Company, it has sold 86,771 copies in the country as of August 2008.
 The song was successful across Europe, reaching the top-ten of the charts in Denmark, Finland, Italy, Netherlands and Spain.
 However, in some countries, "What It Feels Like for a Girl" failed to reach the top-twenty.
 In Austria and Sweden, the song reached numbers 26 and 22, respectively, becoming her lowest-charting single since "Nothing Really Matters" (1999) in both countries.
 In France, the song debuted and peaked at number 40 on the French Singles Chart, and descended rapidly.
 The track managed to reach the top-ten of the European Hot 100 Singles chart, reaching number eight on May 5, 2001.
 It was also the most played song on European radios, holding the top position for five weeks.